 Students can complete the assignment in two ways:

 - Student Google Slide – 23 slides: Digital notes for students to complete.
-This Google Slide includes both the teaching and the student notes, as an option to be used instead of the Teacher Google Slide + Notes.
+This Google Slide includes both the teaching and the student notes.
+No direct instruction needed, fully student-led learning!

 - – Student Google Slides instructs students to insert their Crime Scene photos directly into the Slides.
 No Padlet needed!